john-holland/dijection/README.md

 ##Minification support

 To support javascript minification, a paramter shim can be used to inform Dijection of what needs to be done for the function's parameter list.
-The upside of shimming the parameter list, is being able to use it to alias dependency names -- the downside is that the order of the shim parameters and parameter list much be the same.
+The upside of shimming the parameter list, is being able to use it to alias dependency names -- the downside is that the order of the shim parameter list and the function parameter list must be the same.

 ```javascript
 //this is the same as the example above, but using shims.